• Home

 4. Download the finished 432 Hz file.

-This 432 Hz converter is intended for music files, backing tracks, loops, instrumentals, vocal recordings, samples, and project audio where a 440 Hz to 432 Hz version is needed.
-The conversion affects the complete mix, so every audible element in the file is shifted together.
+This 432 Hz converter is intended for music files, backing tracks, loops, instrumentals, vocal recordings, samples, project audio, and reference exports where a 440 Hz to 432 Hz version is needed.
+The conversion affects the complete mix, so every audible element in the file is shifted together: vocals, drums, bass, synths, guitars, effects, ambience, and any printed automation already inside the upload.

 432 Hz converter for creating a 432 Hz audio version

 The process is about tuning, not rebuilding the recording.
-The melody, rhythm, edit points, stereo placement, and overall arrangement should stay tied to the source file when the audio is processed with duration locked.
+Melody, rhythm, edit points, stereo placement, and the overall arrangement should remain tied to the source file when duration is preserved.
+For practical work, treat the downloaded file as a new version rather than a replacement for the original.

 When a track is treated as 440 Hz source material, the converter lowers the pitch reference to 432 Hz.
-This means A4 moves from 440 cycles per second to 432 cycles per second, and the remaining frequencies move by the same musical ratio.
+A4 moves from 440 cycles per second to 432 cycles per second, and the remaining frequencies move by the same musical ratio.
+The result is a pitch-reference change across the whole uploaded file rather than a selective edit of single instruments.

 Parameter Recommended Value Purpose